Frequently asked questions

 There are no exams.

-A: NZTC textbooks can be purchased from the college’s bookshop - NZTC Books.
-A range of resources and books are available to complement your studies and research.
-NZTC Books is located at our Auckland Campus and is also available online.
+A: There are no prescribed textbooks but you can purchase items from the college’s bookshop - NZTC Books.
+A range of books are available to complement your studies and research.
+Items can be purchased online or in-person from the library at our Auckland campus.

 A: Yes, you will be able to transfer between these two campuses as long as you can find a local childcare centre for doing field practice.